-What You Need to Know about DDoS and DDoS Protection
+What You Need to Know about DDoS Protection & DDoS Mitigation

 DDoS attacks are one of the major frustrations of the modern internet.
 What’s more there is nothing you can really do to prevent them.
 There is, however, a lot you can do to protect your website against their impact.
 With that in mind, here is a quick guide to what you need to know about DDoS protection.